Prateeksingchn/JavaScript-Notes-Main/README.md

 ## Primitive Types

 Primitive types are the most basic data types.
 They are immutable, meaning their values cannot be changed.
-There are six primitive data types in JavaScript:
+JavaScript has seven primitive data types:

 1. **String**
 2. **Number**